 5. Selected Topics in Respiratory Physiology.
-Topics covered include: 1) physiological anatomy of the lung; (2) logical formulation and solution of clinical problems; (3) ventilation, alveolar air diagram, nitrogen washout; (4) relevant lung function tests; (5) lung volumes, effect of posture and disease; (6) diffusion, Fick equation, Bohr integration; (7) acid-base considerations in blood; (8) mechanical properties of lung; (9) ventilation-perfusion ratio and Bohr integral isopleths; (10) ecology, sealed spaces, altitude, diving; (11) lung function in the first week of life.
-Students wishing to take this course must consult with Professor Briscoe no later than the seventh week of the second trimester.
+Topics covered include: (1) physiological anatomy of the lung; (2) logical formulation and solution of clinical problems; (3) ventilation, alveolar air diagram, nitrogen washout; (4) relevant lung function tests; (5) lung volumes, effect of posture and disease; (6) diffusion, Fick equation, Bohr integration; (7) acid-base considerations in blood; (8) mechanical properties of lung; (9) ventilationperfusion ratio and Bohr integral isopleths; (10) ecology, sealed spaces, altitude, diving; (11) lung function in the first week of life.
 Third trimester: 2 hours per week.
 Maximum of 12 students.
 Professor Briscoe.

 6. Selected Topics in Kidney and Electrolyte Physiology and Pathophysiology.
 Lectures, seminars, and demonstrations.
-Topics include: (1) GFR, clearance concept, reabsorption and secretion of electrolytes; 2) concentrating mechanism; (3) electrophysiology of the nephron; (4) pathophysiology of potassium; (5) renal blood flow and its intrarenal distribution; (6) renal physiology in the newborn; (7) control of body fluid volume and tonicity; (8) pathology of renal failure; urinary sediment; pathophysiology of renal failure; (9) radiology of the kidneys; (10) dialysis; (11) transplantation.
+Topics include: (1) GFR, clearance concept, reabsorption and secretion of electrolytes; (2) concentrating mechanism; (3) electrophysiology of the nephron; (4) pathophysiology of potassium; (5) renal blood flow and its intrarenal distribution; (6) renal physiology in the newborn; (7) control of body fluid volume and tonicity; (8) pathology of renal failure; urinary sediment; pathophysiology of renal failure; (9) radiology of the kidneys; (10) dialysis; (11) transplantation.
 Third trimester: 2 hours per week.
 Maximum of 12 students.
 Professor Windhager and staff.

 7. Special Topics in Cardiovascular Physiology.
 Original research papers will be made available in advance of each session, and these and the general problems associated with each topic will serve as the basis for the discussion.
 Insofar as possible, experimental approaches to each problem will be demonstrated.
 To some extent, choice of topics can be determined by the interests of the group.
-Probable topics include: (1) regulation of peripheral blood flow; (2) integrated cardiovascular responses to hypoxia; (3) pulsatile flow in arteries; (4) measures of myocardial performance; (5) blood volume, hemorrhage, and hemorrhagic shock; (6) cardiac catheterization in man, congenital heart disease, valvular heart disease.
+Probable topics include: (1) regulation of peripheral blood flow; (2) cardiac work and cardiac efficiency; (3) renal blood flow; (4) pulsatile flow in arteries; (5) pulmonary vascular function; (6) blood volume and its distribution; (7) filtration and absorption of fluid in capillaries; (8) central nervous regulation of cardiovascular function; (9) cardiovascular measurements in man.
 Third trimester: 3 hours per week.
 6-12 students.
 Professor Fell.